2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 As we'll see, although the protocol offers certain confidentiality protections in its own right, it's crucial to use additional tools to optimize and defend this confidentiality.

-This course provides a comprehensive overview of the issues related to Bitcoin confidentiality.
+This course offers a comprehensive overview of the issues surrounding Bitcoin confidentiality.
 Each technical concept is covered in detail, supported by explanatory diagrams.
 The aim is to make this knowledge accessible to everyone, even beginners and intermediate users.
 For more seasoned Bitcoiners, we also cover highly technical and sometimes lesser-known concepts throughout the course to deepen their understanding of each subject.

 The aim of this course is not to render you completely anonymous in your use of Bitcoin, but rather to equip you with the essential tools to protect your confidentiality according to your personal objectives.
 You'll have the freedom to choose from the concepts and tools presented to develop your own strategies, tailored to your specific goals and needs.

 **Section 1: Definitions and key concepts**

-To begin with, we will review the fundamental principles governing the operation of Bitcoin, so that we can then calmly address the notions related to confidentiality.
+To begin with, we will review the fundamental principles governing Bitcoin's operation, so that we can then calmly address the notions related to confidentiality.
 It's essential to master a few basic concepts, such as UTXO, receiving addresses, and scripting, before you can fully understand the concepts we'll cover in the following sections.
 We will also introduce Bitcoin's general confidentiality model, as imagined by Satoshi Nakamoto, which will enable us to grasp the associated stakes and risks.

 ![BTC204](assets/fr/001.webp)